p-patel/software-engineer-knowledge-base/cloud/aws/aws-developer-getting-started.md

 ### VPC Overview
 - Use VPCs create virtual networks to separate resources from the rest of AWS and public traffic
 - Create upto 5 VPCs per account
 - Use Security Groups to configure access between resources using IP addresses and ports.
-Comfigure Security Group access for other Security Groups as well as by IP addresses
+Configure Security Group access for other Security Groups as well as by IP addresses.
+Attach at the EC2 instance level
-- Use Routing Tables and Network Access Control List to control traffic routing and filtering VPC
+- Use Routing Tables and Network Access Control List to control traffic routing and filtering per VPC
 - Assign resources to subnets within a VPC - has its own CIDR block, Routing Table and Network Access Control List
-- Subnet example: private and public subnets, using NAT gateway to configure traffic between subnets
+- **Subnet example:** private and public subnets, using NAT gateway to configure traffic between subnets.
+A private subnet will need to use a NAT Gateway on a public subnet for internet access

 ### Creating a VPC
 -